eignnx/rellog/README.md

     [human chomsky]
     [human you]
     ```
-    Most facts are unconditionally true.
-But here's an example of a fact that could fail depending on its argument:
+    Here's another example of a fact:
     ```yaml
     [nonempty_list {A ..B}]
     ```
-    The query `[nonempty_list {}]` would fail.
 1. A **rule**:

     A rule has conditions.
 Heres an example of a rule: